Should You Use a Dog Harness For Your Large Dog?

 ✅Full range of motion for front legs

-✅Numerous adjustments for customized fit
+✅Numerous adjustments for a customized fit

 ✅Durability for long term use